eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/know_your_target.md

 - Inability to capture the same types of trace throughout the target development process
 - Using different trace interfaces, software, or physical connectors

-Due to the target implemention, to capture trace data, adjustments to the target might be necessary.
+To capture trace data with your target, you might need to adjust your target.
 The following are possible adjustments necessary to get trace working:

-- Abide by trace bandwidth restrictions
+- Work within trace bandwidth restrictions
 - Limit the amount of trace data generated
 - Adjust trace signals delays
 - Modify system clock frequencies

+Before tracing, consider the state of your target.
+For example, tracing your target while it is booting might fail because not all the necessary components are opertional.

 Steps:

 1. Determine what type of target implementation you are tracing.
-2. To learn about tracing your target, consult your target documentation or designer.
+2. Learn about how trace works on your target by consulting your target documentation or designer.
-3. To make trace work on your target, implement the necessary adjustments.
+3. Implement the necessary adjustments required to make trace work on your target.
-4. Be aware of any changes to your target that alter or limit your trace capability.
+4. Keep up-to-date with changes to your target, these can alter or limit your trace capabilities.
+5. Consider the target state before tracing.